 - Develop a singing strategy to ensure that every pupil is singing regularly and that choirs and other vocal ensembles are available in the area.

-- Offer Continuous Professional Development (CPD) to school staff, particularly in supporting schools to deliver music in the curriculum.
+- Offer Continuing Professional Development (CPD) to school staff, particularly in supporting schools to deliver music in the curriculum.

 - Provide an instrument loan service, with discounts or free provision for those on low incomes.